Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/incident_handler_journal.md

 **_Entry:_** 4

-**_Description:_** In this hands-on scenario I simulated being a SOC analyst that received an IDS alert of an employee downloading and executing a file from an email.
+**_Description:_** Received an IDS alert of an employee downloading and executing a file from an email, and performed an investigation of the alert.
 The key steps were:

 * _Reviewing the details of the alert:_